Other Life Insurance Options and Riders

 The catastrophic illness rider applies to diseases that costs a great deal of money to treat, but the patient may live longer than 2 years or has an indeterminate life expectancy.
 Such diseases include heart disease, cancer, kidney failure, AIDS, and other such diseases.

-The long-term care rider applies to insureds that require long term care in a nursing home or other such facility, or, in some cases, home care.
-The money is often paid monthly, since this method lessens the time-value discount, and so provides more money for the insured.
+The long-term care rider applies to insureds that require long term care in a nursing home or other such facility or, sometimes, home care.
+The money is often paid monthly, since this method lessens the time-value discount, providing more money for the insured.

 Another method of getting money from a life insurance policy while the insured is still alive is by selling the policy to a company or individual who buys such policies at a discount, which is called a viatical settlement.
 A rider is not necessary in this case, since most life insurance policies can be sold.
-In fact, these policies are collected and sold to investment banks, which securitizes them, and sells them to the investing public as bonds, which are often referred to as death bonds.
+In fact, these policies are collected and sold to investment banks, which securitizes them, and sells them to the investing public as bonds, often called death bonds.

-The double-indemnity option (aka accidental death benefit rider) pays double, or in some cases, triple the amount of the insurance if death occurs by accident.
+The double-indemnity option (aka accidental death benefit rider) pays double, or sometimes, triple the amount of the insurance if death occurs by accident.
 For this option to apply,

 - the proximate cause of death must be an accident;